 5 Must Do Things in Rice Village & West University

 - Get your shopping spree on at Rice Village District – This one should be fairly obvious, as the epicenter of the neighborhood is the massive Rice Village Shopping District.
-Set in the open-air, the expansive mall is the perfect place to spend the day in the nicer weather.
-From big name retail stores (including chic spots like Le Creuset, Kendra Scott Jewelry, VOM FASS and Sephora) to local shops, there is no shortage of opportunities to spend your hard earned cash.
+Set in the open air, the expansive mall is the perfect place to spend the day in the nicer weather.
+From big name retail stores (including chic spots like Athleta, Le Creuset, Kendra Scott Jewelry, and Sephora) to local shops, there is no shortage of opportunities to spend your hard-earned cash.
 At local boutique Lily Rain, cherry-picked fashion finds share the space with cute gifts and beauty treatments; the boutique shop from local designer Chloe Dao showcases her incredibly chic ready-to-wear and bridal collections alongside up-and-coming local designers; Dallas import The Impeccable Pig offers a trendy mix of casual and chic clothing; and Almaza Jewelers, founded in 1968, creates original pieces from precious metals and gemstones.
-On the super affordable end of things, don’t miss the second Saturday and Sunday Rice Village Flea Market, held on Morningside Drive.
 After you’ve sufficiently shopped ‘til you dropped, treat yourself to a spa treatment at Hand & Stone or a facial at Face Haus.
 Get directions to Rice Village.

 - Experience the arts at Main Street Theater – Since 1975, this professional theater has been enriching the city’s culture through intimate, theatrical performances that challenge its audience and its members to think and grow.
-The program includes thoughtful and passionate plays for both adults and children, offering a Main Stage, Theater for Youth and Education Department, which hosts classes and camps year-round.
+The program includes thoughtful and passionate plays for both adults and children, offering a main stage and theater for youth and education department, which hosts classes and camps year-round.
 Check out the current season’s lineup, then sit back, relax, and enjoy the show.
 Get directions to Main Street Theater.

 - Unwind with craft beers and cocktails – From the diviest dives to sports and beer bars, it’s no surprise some of the city’s coolest watering holes sit right in this lively neighborhood.
 Sip on frozen cocktails using fresh-squeezed ingredients at the quirky dive, Under the Volcano.
-It doesn’t get more laid-back than a night at The Big Easy, a live music and blues bar with cheap drinks; nor does it get cooler than enjoying a cold on in an old bank vault at Kelvin Arms Pub.
-Beer geeks should hit up The Ginger Man and sports fans can chill out at Little Woodrow’s; while beer fans will want to check out nearby Baileson Brewing Co.
+It doesn’t get more laid-back than a night at The Big Easy, a live music and blues bar with cheap drinks; and Simone on Sunset offers an artsy, summer-European feel.
+Sports fans can chill out at Little Woodrow’s; while beer fans will want to check out nearby Baileson Brewing Co.
 Wine fans can sip through grapes at Sixty Vines and Vinology; and the terrace at Upstairs is the perfect place to spend a breezy happy hour.